Index > Interface > Menu Process | Previous | Next |

 - Matching Image Pairs: Allows to select which pairs of images are matched.

-- Matching Strategy: Allows to determine how the images are matched.
+- Matching Strategy: Allows the determination of how the images are matched.

 Allows the user to select which pairs of images are matched: